Please click on select contributions for information in English.

 Intensive speech and language therapy in patients with chronic aphasia after stroke: a randomised, open-label, blinded-endpoint, controlled trial in a health-care setting

-In a video invitation, Prof. Mathias Herrmann, Dean of the Medical Faculty invites you to participate in the premier of the "Paper of the Month" series (information available in German only).
+In a video invitation, Prof. Mathias Herrmann, former Dean of the Medical Faculty, invites you to participate in the premier of the "Paper of the Month" series (information available in German only).

 The philosophy behind the competition